Best Neutral Running Shoes for Men in 2016

 I'll admit I'm not a neutral runner.
 As I wrote about in the last post, I've over pronated during every stride of every run over the past 20 years.
 So for this post I polled many runners and called dozens of running stores to get their opinion: what are the best running shoes for neutral runners (meaning, for the uniformed, those who land with their arch rolling ever so slightly inward with every stride).
 From the data we collected, we present the best men's running shoes for neutral runners.

 We said the Glycerin was soft?
-Let's talk about the Asics Nimbus.
-As the name implies, this shoe gives the impression that you're stepping on a cloud with each stride.
-To continue the soft analogy, the midsole feels like a pillow; the sides like a marshmallow.
-There's just so much padding on this uber comfortable shoe that taking it off after a first try on is difficult.
+Let's talk about the Asics Gel-Nimbus 20.
+As the name would imply, this shoe gives the impression that you're stepping on a cloud with every stride.
+The midsole feels like a pillow; the sides like a marshmallow.
+There's just so much padding on this ridiculously comfortable shoe that taking it off after a first try on is difficult.
 The real downside is that, like the Glycerin, it feels clunky for anything fast.
 Unsurprisingly, the shoe is a tad heavy at 11.4oz.
 It has a heel-to-toe drop of 10mm and, thanks to the gel padding, you can easily run 550 miles in these.

-The original "minimalist" shoe from a major brand, the Nike Free 5.0 is flexible, light, and looks great.
+The original "minimalist" shoe from a major brand, the Nike Free RN Flyknit is flexible, light, and looks great.
 The shoe fits like a sock: it has a seamless, flywire upper, a midfoot saddle to provide a close fit, and has plenty of flexibility thanks to its grooved outsole.
 In the newest versions, the shoe weighs 7.6 oz, has an 8 mm heel-to-toe drop, and has a Phylon, full-length midsole that ads cushioning.
-However, I wouldn't recommend trying to get more than 350 miles out of these shoes—the Free 5.0 just isn't durable.
+However, I wouldn't recommend trying to get more than 350 miles out of these shoes—the Free RN Flyknit just isn't that durable.

 Saucony Ride 10